rasmuse/opentoolflux/README.md

 - Split the remaining data into segments by chamber as specified in the `measurements` section of the [config file](#configuration-options).
 - Ignore any segments that are too short or too long, following the `measurements` section of the [config file](#configuration-options).
 Unexpectedly short segments can be created, for example, if the equipment is shut down or restarted.
 - For each of the remaining measurements, estimate the flux as specified in the `fluxes` section of the [config file](#configuration-options).
 (Read more about [how the flux estimation works](#how-the-flux-estimation-works) below.)
-- Save all the results to a file `picarrito/fluxes.csv`.
+- Save all the results to a file `opentoolflux/fluxes.csv`.

 ## Plot results

-The command group `picarrito plot` can be used to generate the following figures:
+The command group `opentoolflux plot` can be used to generate the following figures:

 ### `flux-fits`: flux estimation diagnostics

 To visualize the gas flux estimation and identify potential problems, run the following command:

 ```
-picarrito plot flux-fits
+opentoolflux plot flux-fits
 ```

-This command estimates gas fluxes following [the same steps as the `picarrito fluxes` command](#estimating-gas-fluxes), but instead of a results table it outputs one figure for each measurement in the folder `picarrito/plots/flux-fits`.
+This command estimates gas fluxes following [the same steps as the `opentoolflux fluxes` command](#estimating-gas-fluxes), but instead of a results table it outputs one figure for each measurement in the folder `opentoolflux/plots/flux-fits`.
 Each figure shows the gas concentration(s) over time during a chamber closure, and the curve that has been fit to estimate the gas flux(es).

 # The database file

-Picarrito uses a database file which is just a table stored as a [Feather file](https://arrow.apache.org/docs/python/feather.html).
-The default file path to the database is `picarrito_db.feather` stored in the same directory as the configuration file.
+OpenToolFlux uses a database file which is just a table stored as a [Feather file](https://arrow.apache.org/docs/python/feather.html).
+The default file path to the database is `opentoolflux_db.feather` stored in the same directory as the configuration file.

 The database has one row per sample and normally contains the following columns:
 - `__TIMESTAMP__`: a timestamp of the sample, in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 This column is used as primary key in the database, so the timestamps must be unique.
 The table must be sorted by timestamp in ascending order.
 The `__TIMESTAMP__` column is the only mandatory column in the database (although a database with only timestamps is not really useful).